hellmarbecker/blog/_drafts/druid-sneak-peek-graphical-data-exploration.markdown

 left:

 - datasource - table
-- list of fields as they occur in the table, this does not care whether the fields are dimensions or measures
+- list of fields as they occur in the table, this does not care whether the fields are dimensions or metrics

 middle: